Helaabdullahd/pdsnd_github/README.md

 Explore US Bikeshare data

 ### Description
-the project is to creat an active dashboard
+the project is to creat an active dashboard that display the data based on the city and other details that user can choose

 ### Files used
 chicago.csv